 You can test drive KW Finder here.

-The first thing that struck me with KW Finder was the easy to follow layout and easy-on-the-eyes color scheme.
+The first thing that struck me with KW Finder was the easy-to-follow layout and easy-on-the-eyes color scheme.
 But it’s the sheer simplicity of use combined with its speed and accuracy that made the biggest impression.

-You simply enter a seed keyword, select your language and location (yes, location, right down to your target city) and the program spits out a range of K/Ws along with metrics like search volumes, competition analysis, PPC and CPC details and a color coded guide to competitiveness.
+You simply enter a seed keyword, select your language and location (yes, location, right down to your target city) and the program spits out a range of K/Ws along with metrics like search volumes, competition analysis, PPC, and CPC details, and a color-coded guide to competitiveness.

 Not all keyword research tools give you this option of selecting a specific location.
-In fact, many tools don’t even allow you to search a particular zone or country.
+In fact, many tools don’t even allow you to search within a particular zone or country.